vario-software/.github/profile/README.md

 **Our mission: _Bringing time and progress to every business._**

 ## Who We Are
-From Neuwied, Germany, we build ERP software that helps small and medium-sized businesses in the DACH region stay ahead of the game.
+From Neuwied, Germany, we build a cloud-native ERP platform that helps small and medium-sized businesses in the DACH region stay ahead of the game.

 ## What We Do
 With an **integrated App Store**, a **full REST API**, **workflow automation with scripting**, and much more, VARIO empowers businesses to adapt the platform to their unique needs.